reem/rust-replace-map/README.md

 # Replace Map

-> Replace the value at a mutable memory location using a `|: T| -> T` closure.
+> Replace the value at an `&mut T` using a `FnOnce(T) -> T` closure.

-Does not create an intermediate value, so is more efficient and ergonomic in cases where producing a value to pass to mem::replace is hard.
+`replace_map` is more ergonomic in cases where producing a value to pass to mem::replace is hard.
+Unfortunately, `replace_map` is not safe in all cases, so care must be taken when using it.